SGS Research Travel Grant

 Q: If I have not achieved candidacy, am I eligible to apply?

-A: Although having achieved candidacy is preferred, PhD or SJD students in Division I or II are eligible to apply for the SGS Research Travel Grant before achieving candidacy.
+A: Although having achieved candidacy is preferred, PhD or SJD students in Division I or II are eligible to apply for the SGS Research Travel Grant before achieving candidacy (see Eligibility section above).

 Q: What is the deadline to submit my application?

-A: Applicants must complete and submit their portion of the form by 10:00 am on March 4.
-Supervisors are also required to fill in a one-page application approval that is due by 10:00 am on March 8.
+A: Applicants & supervisors must complete and submit their portion of the form by the deadline in the Award Overview chart above.
+Supervisors are required to fill in a one-page application approval after applicants submit their portion.
+The application is only considered submitted after the supervisor portion has been submitted.

 Q: What type of travel is eligible for funding?

 A: The SGS Research Travel Grant is available for PhD or SJD students completing research in or outside Canada.
 Travel must be outside of commuting distance from the Greater Toronto Area (GTA), requiring separate accommodations.
-Travel must also be for purposes necessary to the student's thesis research.
+Travel must also be for purposes necessary to the student’s thesis research (see Eligibility section above).

 Q: Is travel to conferences or courses/seminars covered by the SGS Research Travel Grant?